whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Is Shame So Common.md

 Unhealthy cultures all have a ruling class that exploits the rest, so all unhealthy cultures create and maintain massive, multi-generational abusive relationships.
 The rulers are the ultimate abusers, with many lower authorities in religion, business, politics, and other areas also abusing or exploiting others.

-Self-respecting people generally do not passively submit to abusive authorities.
-In healthy cultures where people are raised to respect themselves and others, including nonhumans, everyone expects to give and receive mutual kindness.
-And they typically reject behavior or practices that create or reinforce disrespectful treatment.

-When anyone is disrespected, it's normal for people to respond to protect the victim, just like the Nootka protected the mirror-person discussed in the previous chapter.

-Haudenosaunee writers noted how they traditionally maintained "the ideology that, if an injustice occurs, it is their moral duty to defend the oppressed against their oppressor" based on the belief that "if absolute justice was established in the world, peace would naturally follow... [and] universal justice is the product of a spiritually strong society."
-In order to do this, "many of the rules... are designed to create a strong society rather than a strong government."

-However, in unhealthy cultures -- just like in abusive domestic relationships between two people -- abusive authorities consistently treat their subjects poorly in countless ways, encouraging shame, low self-worth, disconnection from divinity, fear of one's core instincts, rejection of pleasure, beliefs that humans are inherently selfish and untrustworthy, beliefs that people deserve to suffer, and more.
+In unhealthy cultures -- just like in abusive domestic relationships between two people -- abusive authorities commonly impose ideologies that encourage things like shame, low self-worth, disconnection from divinity, fear of one's core instincts, rejection of pleasure, beliefs that humans are inherently selfish and untrustworthy, beliefs that people deserve to suffer, and more.

+Self-respecting people do not passively submit to abusive authorities, but when people deeply embrace these hurtful attitudes or beliefs, they can become more willing to accept abuse, isolation, dissatisfaction, meaninglessness, superficiality, or despair.**

 For example, the Catholic Church's official dogma states that humans are "inclined to sin" and have "an inclination to evil."
 Still one of the most followed religions in the world, Catholicism states that the first human (Adam) "lost the original holiness and justice he had received from God, not only for himself but for all human beings."